 Did you know that the salt we consume is 20% which “see” when we add to foods, and 80% “invisible”, that is to say, is one of the components of the ingredients we cook?
 It's not about not eating it, is reducing the intake.
 Remember that kids copy what they see, improve your habits and your children will have a healthier future.

-To prevent future illnesses we should reduce both types of consumption.
+To prevent future illnesses we should to consume less salt (both types of consumption).

 - Use spices to flavor.